We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 They don't want to be thinking men are the problem.

-There was something in the news, I forget what it was back then, but I was trying to explain is this snurdly or somebody had a question.
+I forget what it was back then, but I was trying to explain as snerdling or somebody had a question.

 What were these young women doing?

-Don't they understand what feminism?
+Don't they understand what feminism is?

-That's they don't they don't want feminism, that's what it means.
+That's what it means.

-And lo and behold, to show you what being on the cutting edge means means don't doubt me.
+And lo and behold, to show you what being on the cutting edge means, means don't doubt me.

-Saturday in New York City at the United Nations during the launch of the UN's he for she campaign.
+Saturday in New York City at the United Nations during the launch of the UN's He for She campaign, this the actress Emma Watson.

 What was she in?